What do we do?

 has also received grants from the Royal Society of Chemistry, and the

-Geologists’ Association, to assist in the recommencement of courses at
+Geologists’ Association, to assist in the recommencement of Activities at

 Ecton, after a lapse of several years.